fingerprintjs/fingerprintjs-pro-react/README.md

 You can learn more about API keys in the [official FingerprintJS Pro documentation](https://dev.fingerprintjs.com/docs/quick-start-guide).

 1. Wrap your application (or component) in FpjsProvider.
 You can specify multiple configuration options. \
    Set a region if you have chosen a non-global region during registration.
-Please refer to [Regions page](https://dev.fingerprintjs.com/docs/regions).
+Please refer to the [Regions page](https://dev.fingerprintjs.com/docs/regions).

 ```jsx
 // src/index.js